department-of-veterans-affairs/vagov-content/pages/burials-memorials/parent-dic-rates.md

 spoke: Additional resources
 order: 3
 relatedlinks:
-  - heading: More help for survivors and dependents of Veterans
+  - heading: More benefits and memorial items
     links:
+    - url: /burials-memorials/plan-a-burial/
+      title: Plan a burial
+      description: Get step-by-step instructions on how to plan a burial for a Veteran.
-    - url: /burials-memorials/dependency-indemnity-compensation/
+    - url: /burials-memorials/veterans-burial-allowance/
-      title: Compensation for surviving spouse and dependents (DIC)
-      description: Learn more about the overall VA Dependency and Indemnity Compensation (VA DIC) program, and whether you qualify for benefits.
+      title: How to apply for a Veterans burial allowance
+      description: Find out how to get Veterans burial allowances to help cover burial, funeral, and transportation costs.
-    - url: /pension/survivors-pension/
+    - url: /burials-memorials/memorial-items/
-      title: VA Survivors Pension
-      description: Learn about monthly pensions for surviving spouses and dependent children of wartime Veterans.
-To qualify, you’ll need to meet certain income and net worth limits.
+      title: Memorial items
+      description: Learn how to apply for grave markers, headstones, Presidential Memorial Certificates, and other memorial items to honor a Veteran's service.
-    - url: /pension/survivors-pension-rates/
+    - url: /burials-memorials/bereavement-counseling/
-      title: VA Survivors Pension benefit rates
-      description: Find out what the current VA Survivors Pension benefit payment rates are.
+      title: Bereavement counseling
+      description: Find out if you qualify for grief counseling and transition support after the loss of an active-duty service member, reservist, or National Guard soldier.

 ---